Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 Eliminate the Clean Water Rule that defines the “waters of the United States” and gives added protection to tributaries that impact the health of downstream waters.
 (Trump has rolled back large portions of the rule but hasn’t eliminated it entirely.)

 Ease federal regulations on coal mining to revive the industry.
 Eliminate Obama’s moratorium on new leases for coal mined from federal lands.
-(The moratorium has been ended, though the industry has not undergone a resurgence.)
+(The moratorium has been eliminated, though the industry has not undergone a resurgence.)

 Create “thousands of new jobs in construction, steel manufacturing, and other sectors” to carry out this work.
 Only “American workers” will be hired for these jobs.
 (Trump cleared the relatively low bar of “thousands” of such jobs early in his administration.
 It’s undoubtedly false that 100 percent of those occupying such jobs are American, though.)